 Ed, the Pulsed MIG mode is a sucessful pipe weld process when used on automated pipe weld systems, so why is it less sucessful with manual pipe welds?

 Ed's Answer.
 The automated pipe weld systems provide what no manual pipe welder can provide.
 They provide regulated weld speeds, wire stick out control and regulated weld weaves.
 With the weld weaves, you may also be able to produce increased voltage energy spikes at the weave ends, this improves the side wall and weld tie in fusion.

-Ed developed the world's largest web program on MIG - Flux Cored Best Weld Practices and Weld Process Controls, its called www.weldreality.com.
+Ed developed the world's largest self teaching - training programs on MIG - Flux Cored - Advanced TIG and TIP TIG Best Weld Practices & Weld Process Controls..

 and AMP RANGE